auberginehill/list-my-apps-template-data/README.md

 2. Type in a name for the template.
    ![Screenshot](https://github.com/auberginehill/list-my-apps-template-table/blob/master/list_my_apps_-_template_editor.png "Screenshot")

-3. Paste all the appropriate template data (the three sections as specified below) to 'List My Apps' and save the template.
+3. Paste all the appropriate template data (the three sections as specified below) to 'List My Apps'.
+Please include one empty row after [file_header.txt](file_header.txt) and [body.txt](body.txt) (so that the script will write each app on its own row instead of all apps in one row) and save the template.

    |  Filename                            |  Field in List My Apps' Template Editor                     |
    |  -------------                       |  -------------                                              |